matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

   }
 }
 ```

+Similarly as before, there are already existing implementations using `short` which is a map of shortcode
+to mxc url.

 #### Emoticon rooms
 While room emotes are specific to a room and are only accessible within that room, emote rooms should